pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/RMA (Non-US) JIRA (under construction).md

 ![[Pasted image 20231116170835.png]]

-Additionally, verify whether the case requests a replacement or refund.
+Once the package is on its way to our service center, request a replacement.

 #### Replacement
 If the case requires a replacement, it can be requested as soon as the package is on the road.